y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau object: object` &mdash; The same object passed in.

-The same as `#!luau Tome:Add` but executes without the majority of features in Tome.
+The same as [Tome:Add] but executes without the majority of features in Tome.
 This method will skip over sanity checks like whether the Tome is currently being destroyed, tagging, and recursion mistakes with nested Tomes.

 If you prioritize speed over features, then using this will benefit you.